 The university's sexual harassment policy is designed to protect students, faculty and staff members and help create an environment where we can all reach our greatest potential.
 Students should read the university policy for the latest requirements.
 All informal and formal sexual harassment complaints received by the college will be handled with high priority and confidentiality.
-Contacts within the college in this regard include the college's Human Resources Manager and PharmD Student Success Specialist.
+Contacts within the college in this regard include the college's Human Resources Manager, PharmD Student Success Specialist and the DEI Officer.
 In addition, students may elect to speak to staff members in:

-- Civil Rights Compliance Office-614-247-5838
+- Office of Institutional Equity-614-247-5838

+- Report harassment or discrimination

+- o Report sexual misconduct

+- o File an anonymous concern

 - Counseling and Consultation Services-614-292-5766

 - Office of Student Conduct-614-292-0748

 - Student Health Services-614-292-4321

 - Student Advocacy Center-614-292-1111

 - Office of Student Life-614-292-9334

 - Student Wellness Center-614-292-4527